 Turn Power Off

-Before working inside an air conditioner, be sure to disconnect it from mains power.
+Before working inside a window air conditioner, be sure to disconnect it from mains power.
 Otherwise, fatal electric shock can result, particularly in the 220-volt units.

 Watch your Fingers !

-When working on the unit while it is operating is necessary, avoid spinning fan blades.
+When you must work on the unit while it operates, avoid spinning fan blades.
 These can pack enough force to seriously hurt a finger or hand that gets in their way.

 Fixing Noisy Window Air Conditioners: Tools & Supplies Needed